AdobeDocs/commerce-learn.en/help/app-builder/first-app/conclusion.md

 # Conclusion

-The first Adobe Developer App Builder was a success, learn what other resources you have to continue learning.
+Now that you have built your first Adobe Developer App Builder app, learn about other resources Adobe provides.

 ## Who is this video for?

-* Developers new to Adobe Commerce with limited experience with Adobe App Builder who has completed their first Adobe Developer App Builder app and ready to learn more.
+* Developers new to Adobe Commerce with limited experience using Adobe App Builder who have completed their first Adobe Developer App Builder app and are ready to learn more.

 ## Video content